Providence

 He honours His word, and will pour out blessing when we walk obediently and acknowledge His hand on our life (Ps 37:3-5, 103:17,18; Prov 3:5,6).
 At numerous times the whole nation of Israel were told they would prosper if they were obedient to God while disaster would be their lot if they disobeyed (Lev 26:1-45; Deut 28:1-68).

 God’s control is absolute in that mankind only does what He has permitted they do, yet they are free agents in that the decisions are their own and thus they are responsible for them.
 God allows sinners to practise evil, for which they must bear the consequences, but also prompts His people to do His will and obey His commands (Ps 81:12; Prov 20:24; Rom 1:24-28).
 God allowed Judas Iscariot the freedom to perform a series of wicked acts and finally betray the Lord Jesus into the hands of His enemies and then be sacrificed by the Romans (Lk 22:22).
 Judas's evil scheme led to a greater good: the salvation of mankind.
 The Jews and ruling authorities did to Jesus only what God’s power and will had decided beforehand should happen (Act 4:28, 13:27).
-Divine providence does not destroy our freedom of freewill, rather it takes it into account and, in the infinite wisdom of God, sets a course to fulfill God's will.
+Jesus' life, death, and resurrection are the ultimate divine intervention that reconciled humanity with God and provide salvation.
+Divine providence does not destroy our freedom of freewill, rather it takes it into account and, in the infinite wisdom of God, sets a course to fulfil God's will.

 See also: chance, choice, election, foreknowledge, free will, God’s will, guidance (divine), luck, predestination, sovereignty of God, suffering, trials.